Coleraine: Explore the ancient county town

 Coleraine Potted History

-Mountsandel is a Mesolithic site that is dated from about 5935 BC and it contains some of the earliest evidence of human settlement in Ireland.
+Mountsandel is an ancient site and the oldest site of human settlement in Ireland, dated from about 5935 BC.
+Archaeological excavations at Mountsandel have uncovered wooden houses dating back to around 7000 BC, providing some of the earliest evidence of human settlement and ancient construction methods in Ireland.
 Saint Patrick named the town after he was offered a piece of ground covered by ferns to build a church.
 A potted history of Coleraine can be found by visiting Coleraine Potted History

 State Care Historic Monument

 The remains of Mountsandel Fort can be found in the middle of the magnificent Mountsandel Forest.
+Mountsandel Fort is located on the east side of Coleraine, near the Coleraine Courthouse, which serves as a local landmark.
 Now declared a State Care Historic Monument, the Fort dates back to 7000BC and the early Iron and Mesolithic Ages.
 It is located at the edge of a steep river bluff that drops into the River Bann on the side of the river opposite to the town.

 Mountsandel Fort